Digital Financial Assets Law Frequently Asked Questions

 9. Will my company need any other license type in California?

-The DFAL license does not replace any other licenses required under California law, and business activities should be carefully reviewed to ensure proper licensure.
+The DFAL license does not replace any other licenses that may be required under California law, and business activities should be carefully reviewed to ensure proper licensure.

 Applications and Examinations